0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/usecase-erc20-bridge.md

 title: Usecase - ERC20 Bridge
 ---

-This section aims to give a setup flow of ERC20 Bridge for the practical usecase.
+This section aims to give you a setup flow of ERC20 Bridge for a practical usecase.

 In this guide, you will use Mumbai Polygon PoS testnet and Polygon Edge local chain.
 Please make sure you have JSON-RPC endpoint for Mumbai and you've set up Polygon Edge in local environment.
 Please refer to [Local Setup](/docs/get-started/set-up-ibft-locally) or [Cloud Setup](/docs/get-started/set-up-ibft-on-the-cloud) for more details.

 ## Scenario

 This scenario is to setup a Bridge for the ERC20 token that has been deployed in public chain (Polygon PoS) already in order to enable low-cost transfer in a private chain (Polygon Edge) for users in a regular case.
-In such a case, the total supply of token has been defined in the public chain and only the amount of the token, which has been transferred from the public chain to the private chain, needs to exist in the private chain.
+In such a case, the total supply of token has been defined in the public chain and only the amount of the token which has been transferred from the public chain to the private chain must exist in the private chain.
 For that reason, you'll need to use lock/release mode in the public chain and burn/mint mode in the private chain.

 When sending tokens from the public chain to the private chain, the token will be locked in ERC20 Handler contract of the public chain and the same amount of token will be minted in the private chain.
 On the other hand, in case of transfer from the private chain to the public chain, the token in the private chain will be burned and the same amount of token will be released from ERC20 Handler contract in the public chain.

 ## Contracts

-Explaining with the own ERC20 contracts instead of the contract developed by ChainBridge for practical usecase.
-For burn/mint mode, ERC20 contract must have `mint` and `burnFrom` methods in addition to the methods defined in ERC20 like this:
+Explaining with a simple ERC20 contracts instead of the contract developed by ChainBridge.
+For burn/mint mode, ERC20 contract must have `mint` and `burnFrom` methods in addition to the methods for ERC20 like this:

 ```sol
 pragma solidity ^0.8.14;